-The CDS fully complies with these requirements as the method was introduced before 2007, the validation procedure is included in this edition (page 8) and any modification (application to a new antibiotic) is fully validated by the CDS Reference Laboratory.
-To ensure compliance with the TGA regulatory framework laboratories must maintain meticulous records of all aspects of testing including the results of the QC requirements of the CDS test as set out in this manual.
+The CDS Test fully complies with these requirements as the method was introduced before 2007.
+The validation procedure is included in this edition (pages 8 and 9) and any modifications (application to a new antibiotic) are validated by the CDS Reference Laboratory.
+To ensure compliance with the regulatory framework, laboratories must maintain meticulous records of all aspects of testing including the results of the QC requirements of the CDS test as set out in this manual.

 3.2.
 Reference strains